raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

 By "devs," they appear to mean Jeremy Ashkenas, the language's creator.
 Although quite frankly, their vitriol is such that they may well mean anyone willingly using the language, for people with closed minds are often quick to assume that anyone who disagrees with them is uneducated or mentally deficient.

-They may well be smart, experienced people, but their argument about CoffeeScript is wrong, and their Ad Hominem is both unfounded and [pessimistic].
+They may well be smart, experienced people, but their argument about CoffeeScript is mistaken, and their Ad Hominem is both unfounded and [pessimistic].

 [pessimistic]: https://github.com/raganwald/homoiconic/blob/master/2009-05-01/optimism.md#optimism